-'I don't fucking believe it,' he said, passing it to Gordon.
-'No, hang on.
+"I don't fucking believe it," he said, passing it to Gordon.
+"No, hang on.
 You don't touch it till you've washed your hands.
-You read it first, Mum.'
+You read it first, Mum."
 Portia took the letter and held it to the window behind the sink.
 Presbyopia had come early to her.
 Too many slide shows and too much poring over too many documents in too many dark Tuscan libraries.
 The letter was printed on expensive company stationery.

+CotterDotCom Dear Mr. Fendeman.

-CotterDotCom Dear Mr Fendeman, Your name has come to our attention as the author and webmaster of The Café Ethica website.
+You have been brought to our attention as the author and webmaster of the Café Ethica website.
 As you may know, our company has already acquired a unique name for excellence and innovation in the expanding world of electronic commerce.
-However, we are constantly looking for bright, imaginative and creative personnel to join us in our mission to continue to forge new businesses on the leading edge of the digital revolution.
+However, we are constantly looking for bright, imaginative, and creative personnel to join us in our mission to continue to forge new businesses on the leading edge of the digital revolution.
 We believe that you may be just the kind of person we need.
-If you are interested in visiting our London offices to discuss helping to set up and lead a new Ethical Trading Division, we would be delighted to talk to you about an employment package which we believe includes the most competitive share options, private health insurance, pension and bonus schemes in the field.
+If you are interested in visiting our London offices to discuss helping to set up and lead a new ethical trading division, we would be delighted to talk to you about an employment package which we believe includes the most competitive share options, private health insurance, pension, and bonus schemes in the field.
 Your confidentiality in this matter would be appreciated.

-Yours sincerely

-Simon Cotter

-Gordon took the letter from Portia.
+Yours sincerely, Simon Cotter Gordon took the letter from Portia.

-'It's got to be a hoax,' he said.
-'I mean, with the best will in the world, Albie, someone is pulling your bloody leg.'
-'We'll see,' said Albert snatching the letter from his father's sudsy hands and going over to the telephone.
-'But darling,' cried Portia.
-'What about Oxford?'
-Albert was too busy dialling to pay any attention.
+"It's got to be a hoax," he said.
+"I mean, with the best will in the world, Albie, someone is pulling your bloody leg."
+"We'll see," said Albert, snatching the letter from his father's sudsy hands and going over to the telephone.
+"But, darling," cried Portia, "what about Oxford?"
+Albert was too busy dialing to pay any attention.

 They stood and watched as he talked nervously into the telephone.
-At one point he stood up straighter and Portia noticed that he was blushing slightly.
-'Three o'clock?' he said.
-'Absolutely.
+At one point he stood up straighter, and Portia noticed that he was blushing slightly.
+"Three o'clock?" he said.
+"Absolutely.
 No problem.
 Three o'clock.
 I'll be there.
 Of course.
-Absolutely.'
+Absolutely."
 He hung up, a dazed and ecstatic look on his face.